microsoft/FactoryOrchestrator/docs/docs/use-the-factory-orchestrator-api.md

 ```

 ## Using FactoryOrchestratorClient in PowerShell
 The FactoryOrchestratorClient PowerShell module is available in FactoryOrchestratorClient.psd1.
-Unlike FactoryOrchestratorClient and FactoryOrchestratorUWPClient C# classes, all calls are synchronous.

 To use the PowerShell module, import FactoryOrchestratorClient.psd1 and then use the New-FactoryOrchestratorClient cmdlet to create a FactoryOrchestratorClient instance.
-The PowerShell instance exposes the exact same APIs as the C# classes.
+The PowerShell FactoryOrchestratorClient instance exposes the exact same APIs as the C# FactoryOrchestratorClient class.
+However, unlike FactoryOrchestratorClient and FactoryOrchestratorUWPClient C# classes, all calls are synchronous.

+Other supported cmdlets are: New-FactoryOrchestratorTask, New-FactoryOrchestratorTaskList, and New-FactoryOrchestratorServerPoller.
+They return new TaskBase, TaskList, and ServerPoller objects respectively.

 ```powershell
 # Import client module